wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-word/includes/3-exercise-text-formatting.md

 After you complete the wizard, the generator creates the project and installs supporting Node components.

 > [!TIP]
-> You can ignore any warnings or errors when installing dependencies and the **Congratulations!
-Your add-in has been created!
-Your next steps:** guidance the Yeoman generator displays.
+> When installing dependencies, you can ignore any warnings or errors the Yeoman generator displays.
 The remainder of this unit include all the steps you'll need to follow.

 ## Insert a range of text